Zhouyi-Yu/AI---auto-generated-email-response-system/UpdateLog.md

 Logged in successfully. <br />
 Failed to select mailbox: [b'SELECT Unsafe Login.
 Please contact kefu@188.com for help'] <br />_

-As well, realized that the labels of the classification is unnessary and making the program more problematic<br />
+As well, realized that the labels of the classification is unnessary(Since the openAI module has that function) and making the program more problematic<br />
 as if the label doesn't exist, the program will spend almost forever on the natrual language process and stopping the other modules<br />
 eventually cause errors. <br />